Tools & Resources to Shift Power to Communities

 How is your foundation accountable and shifting control of assets to impacted communities?

-Accountability is at the heart of shifting power from philanthropic institutions to the impacted communities that philanthropy exists to benefit.
-To be more accountable, foundations can better align with community- and movement-led approaches, ensuring that people with lived and frontline experience play a central role in governing, designing, and directing resources.
-Accountability also means examining who holds control over philanthropic and investment resources — not only how grants are distributed, but also how assets are governed and directed.
+To be more accountable for actually shifting power, foundations can better align with community- and movement-led approaches, ensuring that people with lived and frontline experience play a central role in governing, designing, and directing resources.
+Accountability also means shifting who holds decision-making power over philanthropic and investment resources, which include not only grants, but also assets.

 Q: Are you supporting the social-movement or grassroots organizations and leaders through which impacted communities organize and build their collective power?